bao-project/bao-docs/source/development/contributing.rst

   desired functionality).
 Try to reason about corner cases.
 * New files contain the necessary :ref:`license and copyright information<licensing>`;
-* All the necessary :ref:`requirement and traceability artifacts<reqs>` or
-  tags are correctly added or updated;
+* All the necessary :ref:`requirement and traceability artifacts<requirement_framework>` or tags are correctly added or updated;

 Review the code as much as possible by opening discussions and adding comments inline in the ``Files Changed`` tab of the :term:`PR`, and opening a review.